What is the BIFF Communication Method and Why Does It Matter

 1. Dealing with Angry Clients or Customers

-When faced with an angry email or message from a client, the BIFF method can help you respond professionally and address their concerns without escalating the situation.
+When faced with an angry email or message from a client, the BIFF method can help you respond professionally and address the concerns of an upset person, calming them down and preventing the situation from escalating.

-If you have a coworker who frequently sends provocative or emotional emails, using BIFF responses can help maintain a professional relationship and prevent conflicts from affecting your work.
+If you have a coworker who frequently sends provocative or emotional emails, using BIFF responses can help maintain a professional relationship and prevent conflicts from escalating by not matching the same hostile tone.

 When receiving critical feedback from a manager or supervisor, the BIFF method can help you respond constructively and professionally, even if you disagree with the criticism.